russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Knowledge is power, especially when you’re starting a business with no money.
 The more you know, the more you can do yourself instead of paying others to do it for you.

 Read books, listen to podcasts, and take free online courses.
-There's so much information out there, and a lot of it is free.
+There’s so much information out there, and a lot of it is free.
 Take advantage of it.
+You don’t need to drop thousands on an MBA when you have access to resources that teach you practical skills.

 And it’s not just about business skills.
 Learn about your industry, your target market, and new technologies that could impact your business.
 The more you know, the better positioned you’ll be to spot opportunities and overcome challenges.

-Be ready to pivot
+Stay flexible and ready to pivot

 Here’s something I learned the hard way — your first idea might not be your best idea.
 And that’s okay.
 The key is to be flexible and ready to pivot when necessary.